Hummingbird Nectar Mistakes to Avoid

-To attract Mother Nature's version of the hovercraft and keep them coming back, avoid these common mistakes with nectar and feeders.
+To attract Mother Nature's version of the hovercraft and keep them coming back, avoid these common mistakes with hummingbird nectar and feeders.

 To enjoy watching hummingbirds, you’ll need a healthy feeding station where they can quickly fill up.
 One fun fact about hummingbirds is that despite their small size, they eat a lot.
 These jewel-feathered whirling dervishes eat half their body weight in bugs and nectar each day, according to the National Audubon Society.
 That’s the equivalent of visiting more than 1,000 flowers.

-A feeder makes it much easier for them.
+A hummingbird feeder makes it much easier for them to get enough fuel.
 Here are eight common mistakes you can avoid when putting out hummingbird feeders.

 The standard recipe for homemade hummingbird nectar is four parts water to one part sugar.
 So, depending on how big your feeder it, that could be two cups of water for every half cup of sugar or four cups of water to one cup of sugar.
 That’s it.